 Chester did another summoning and this time brought forth a Dikdak, who both of the heroes fell in love with immediately.
 A Dikdak is a cross between a giant spider and a golden retriever.
 Chester tried once more, and this time got a Yellow Man, who began spewing his disease filled yellow mucus everywhere.
 Chester couldn’t banish him, but he did bind him, but the thing kept spewing and eventually Chester asked him if he would leave if Chester freed him.
 The demon agreed and as soon as he was free, rushed to the attack.
 Chester, Serena, and the Dikdak fled to the lift and ordered it to deck 17, forgetting that’s where they were already.
 The door opened, the Yellow Man spewed, and this time they ordered it to deck 16, which turned out to be where the medical bay was.
 A lovely android healed both of them, and they relaxed there for the night.
 Serena questioned the turbolift and learned that they might find weapons at Security.
 To get there, the computer suggested they go to the dorsal turbolift, go to the top, then go to the forward turbolift and go up to deck 4.

 The next day they watched a worker robot going down the hallway and decided to follow it.
 Too late they realized that it was replacing their functioning turbolift with a nonfunctioning one.
 Unhappy, they decided to explore Engineering.
 There they were attacked by an Intellect Devourer and were forced to flee.
-They retreated to med bay where the Android kept knocking them unconscious and feeding them through intravenous drip for three days, until they finally sought their attacker.
+They retreated to med bay where the Android kept knocking them unconscious and feeding them through intravenous drip for three days, until they finally fought free of the drugs and fought their attacker.
 Chester was knocked unconscious again, but Serena found it and pursued it to Engineering, where she chopped it to bits with her stolen hatchet.

 The heroes then searched Engineering, and found a gray card and what proved to be a laser pistol.
 They then took another turbolift up to deck 14, which turned out to be a lounge.